 The Company may produce preclinical and clinical materials for its collaborators.
-The Company is reimbursed for its fully burdened cost to produce clinical materials plus a profit margin.
+The Company is reimbursed for its fully burdened cost to produce clinical materials, and in some cases, cost plus a profit margin.
 The Company recognizes revenue on preclinical and clinical materials when it has shipped the materials, the materials have passed all quality testing required for collaborator acceptance and title has transferred to the collaborator.

 The Company also produces research material for potential collaborators under material transfer agreements.
 Additionally, research activities are performed, including developing antibody-specific conjugation processes on behalf of the Company's collaborators and potential collaborators during the early evaluation and preclinical testing stages of drug development.
 Generally, the Company is reimbursed for its fully burdened cost of producing these materials or providing these services.
-The Company records the amounts received for the materials produced or services performed as Development Fees.
+The Company records the amounts received for the materials produced or services performed as a component of Research and Development Support.